Blubberkins/COMP2511-Dungeon-Mania-Game/assumptions.md

 - Mercenaries reverse their direction pathing when invincibility potion occurs
 - Mercenaries have a battle radius of 2 cardinally adjacent squares, same as Bribe radius
-- all mercenaries need 1 gold to be bribed **Character**
+- all mercenaries need 1 gold to be bribed
+- Mercenaries periodically spawn at the entry location every 30 ticks.

+**Character**
 - Character has 30 health damage 10;
 - health is 30 for spider, attack is 5

 **Miscellaneous**
 - player presumably has more health than the zombie can do in one hit
+- Midnight armour and sceptre has no durability
+- Swamp tile causes enemies to be stuck.
 - interactable entities are  boulder, door,mercenary, all collectables
+- Hydra only spawns on an empty square
 - armour is localized to zombie and not listed in entities
 - character starting health == 30;
 - saves have the game state, map name and difficulty